Condortheburninator/Condortheburninator/README.md

 #
 ### :cactus: about me
-hey there, i'm condor. currently, i'm a senior business intelligence analyst specialising in etl, programming, and report building.
+hey there, i'm condor. currently, i'm a business intelligence lead specialising in etl, programming, and report building.

 <br>